jiantaoyuNWAFU/MultiDMPcaller/docs/FAQ.md

 ### Q1.
 What is MultiDMPcaller used for?

-MultiDMPcaller is a downstream DNA methylation analysis tool for detecting and visualizing differentially methylated positions (DMPs) and differentially methylated regions (DMRs) between two biological groups, such as a control/wild-type group and an experimental/mutant group.
+MultiDMPcaller is a downstream DNA methylation analysis tool for detecting and visualizing differentially methylated positions (DMPs) and differentially methylated regions (DMRs) between two biological groups.

-It supports the three major cytosine methylation contexts:

-- CpG
-- CHG
-- CHH

-It also performs replicate-aware analysis by conducting all pairwise comparisons between the two groups and then applying a voting strategy to identify final DMPs and DMRs.
+It supports CpG, CHG, and CHH contexts and performs all pairwise comparisons between the two groups before applying final support voting.

 ### Q2.
 Can MultiDMPcaller detect both DMPs and DMRs?

 Yes.
-MultiDMPcaller reports both site-level DMPs and region-level DMRs.

-The main final output files are saved in the `and_output/` directory:
+Main final outputs are written to `and_output/`:

 ```text
 and_output/{context}-final_significant_sites_DMPs.txt